etnothomas/kaizo/readme.md

 # Run The Project
 The main object under com.kaizo.assignment will start a simple server and bind it to local host and port 8080.
-It uses persistenc actors and leveldb.
+It uses some persistent  and non-persistent actors and leveldb.
 State is stored under target/kaizo.
 This folder should be created in the root of the project.

+Libraries/Frameworks used:

+- akka-http
+- akka-streams
+- akka-persistence
+- akka-http-spray-json
+- leveldb

+# Actor Hierarchy
+SupervisorActor -> RestClientActor -> JsonParserActor

+The SupervisorActor can spin up new RestClientActors , and the RestClientActors can spin up new JsonParserActor's.

 # Endpoints
 The following endpoints are exposed